Embryology Biology 441 Vertebrate Embryology, Spring 2018 Albert Harris

 IV) Notice superficial difference between invagination versus forming solid rod and cavitating.

-From the point of view of cell motility, invagination and cavitation are much less that our intuition.
+From the point of view of cell motility, invagination and cavitation are much less different than our intuition.

 Likewise, anticipate different transcription factors wnt, distal-less, hox genes